 6. YouTube Subtitler – Subtitles in Spanish – This is one sent to me by a language exchange partner in Colombia–thanks, Diana!
 It’s the same thing as the first few, a community of people who subtitle YouTube videos for free in their spare time, basically just helping each other out by subtitling videos in their native language so that people who speak other languages will do the same for videos in their native language.
 They have 20 videos per page and 500 pages of Spanish videos as of right now, so that means that they currently have right around 10,000 Spanish-language videos with Spanish subtitles.
 This is probably one of the largest, if not the largest, of these sorts of sites that I’ve found yet.

 Ok, that’s all I’ve got for now.
 Please, if you know of any others, leave them in the comments and I’ll add them and give you credit, or if you notice that a link no longer works, please say so in the comments and I’ll fix it straight away.
-Any comments left are e-mailed to me and I’ll see them very shortly, believe me I read all of them and respond to most of them.
-I really hope this has proven useful to you, don’t hesitate to contact me via my contact form or the comments section to let me know what you think or if you have any questions.
+Any comments left are e-mailed to me and I’ll see them very shortly, believe me I read all of them and respond to most of them, also… If you thought the above was at all useful and you want to learn (or are learning) Spanish, please give me a chance and read what I have to say about my book below!
+Thank you so much for checking out my blog and I hope you’ve enjoyed my writing.